smartparam/smartparam.github.io/tutorial/step-1-first-parameter.md

 all usages of `discount.loyalty` parameter and change the invocation.
 In next tutorial step I will show how to use SmartParam features to avoid this.

+## Second parameter

+Second parameter, the targeted discount depends on current date and user login.
+Since the implementation is more or less the same as of first parameter, treat it as homework.
+You might want to use `DateProvider` to get current date.

+[Step 2](/tutorial/step-2-first-function.html) source code has the implementation in place.

 ## Code samples

 All code can be found in branch `step-1-first-parameter` of [tutorial project](https://github.com/smartparam/smartparam-tutorial).